Jusatas/VU-Funkcinis/README.md

 Commands can be combined to perform more complex operations.\
 Example: `fmotif (concat ATCG GCTA) TCG` finds the motif TCG in ATCGGCTA.

+## Saving State

+Performed commands and saved sequences can be saved into a file and loaded from a file using `save` and `load`

 <br><br>
  ## BNF
 ```bnf